Duration: 4 sessions - 2.5 hours each

 All classes held once each month on a Tuesday, from 9:30 - 12pm

-The aim of this short course is to bring together a community of teachers (including graduate students, faculty, sessional lecturers, advisors, and staff) who are interested in developing and discussing a reflective teaching or advising practice.
+The aim of this short course is to bring together a community of teachers (including graduate students, faculty, sessional lecturers, and staff) who are interested in developing and discussing a reflective teaching practice.

-During the course, teachers will reflect on their approach and philosophy and the ways in which their beliefs, values, and goals affect their pedagogical decisions in the classroom.
-They will have opportunities to engage in reflection, discuss their teaching goals, methods, and philosophy with their peers, observe one another’s teaching, write a teaching philosophy statement and develop a reflective teaching portfolio, intended to foster reflection on teaching experiences to improve learning.
+During the course, teachers will reflect on the ways in which their beliefs, values, and goals affect their teaching style and choices.
+They will have opportunities to engage in reflection, discuss their teaching goals, methods, and philosophy with their peers, observe one another’s teaching, write a teaching philosophy statement, and develop a reflective teaching portfolio, intended to foster reflection on teaching experiences to improve students' learning.

 For tenure track faculty, reflecting on one’s teaching practice provides a solid foundation on which to build a case file, similarly for sessionals, graduate students, staff, and advisors, reflecting on your teaching or advising practice will help rejuvenate your practice and prepare you well when applying for academic, staff, or teaching positions.